n4mlz/Cyrius/kernel/src/device/block/DESIGN.md

 ## VirtIO-blk Overview
 - Targets the VirtIO 1.1 specification using the split virtqueue layout (descriptor table, available ring, used ring) and modern feature negotiation (`VIRTIO_F_VERSION_1`).
 - Negotiates `VIRTIO_F_VERSION_1` unconditionally, enables the write-back cache bit when offered, and advertises flush support only if `VIRTIO_BLK_F_FLUSH` is present.
-- Reads capacity (512-byte sectors) and block size (guarded by `VIRTIO_BLK_F_BLK_SIZE`) from the device configuration space via the mmio helper.
+- Reads capacity (512-byte sectors) and block size (guarded by `VIRTIO_BLK_F_BLK_SIZE`) from the device configuration space via the PCI transport helper.
-- Legacy transport quirks remain out of scope; the driver assumes a modern device exposed through VirtIO-MMIO for now.
+- Legacy transport quirks remain out of scope; the driver assumes a modern device exposed through VirtIO PCI (`disable-legacy=on`).

 ## Transport and Discovery
-- Initial bring-up assumes a VirtIO-MMIO device mapped by the bootloader (address + IRQ via device tree or static config).
-PCI enumeration remains future work once the bus layer is ready.
+- Device discovery relies on the PCI bus walker in `device::bus::pci`, which provides `PciTransport` with pre-validated mappings for the common, device, notify, and ISR capabilities.
-- The bus layer must expose a typed accessor for the VirtIO common/config/notification/isr regions; `device::bus` will grow a thin wrapper so the block driver can obtain register handles without duplicating unsafe code.
+- The transport caches notify doorbells per queue so steady-state I/O avoids touching the common configuration registers.

 ## DMA and Memory Requirements
 - Queue structures (descriptor table, avail, used) are backed by a `DmaRegion` allocated through `device::virtio::dma::DmaAllocator`.
 The queue depth is currently clamped to eight entries (or the device maximum) to keep the region small and ensure descriptor chaining for header/data/status fits.